CharlieGPA40/QuDAP/README.md

 5. Real-time notification on the measurement status and program error through push notification, allowing the user to promptly identify and verify the experimental and parameter setup.

-Note: This package is for academic and educational research (WITHOUT WARRANTIES, our software does not collect any data from users).
+Note: This package is for academic and educational research (WITHOUT WARRANTIES or instrument issues; our software does not collect any data from users).

 ## Requirements
 1. `QuDAP` is compatible with Python 3.10 or newer.